Shandong Prime (est. 1993) · B2B wholesale only · Custom fabrication for global buyers

 Welded parts are protected from corrosion, vibration, and impact:

-- VCI film, foam lining, and edge protectors
+- Surface protection: VCI film, foam lining, edge guards, and separator planning for contact points.

 4. End-to-End Visibility & ETA Control